 How to Request a Bank Reference Letter

-Call your relationship manager or visit your branch.
-Email works but slows things down.
-If you don't have a named relationship manager, ask for the branch manager directly.
+Call your relationship manager directly.
+Email works but adds a day or two to the timeline.
+If you don't have a named relationship manager, ask for the branch manager — not the general teller line.

 Submit a written request that includes: